priestd09/corda/docs/source/api-contracts.rst

 Grouping states
 ---------------
-Suppose we have the following transaction, where USD15 is being exchanged for GBP10:
+Suppose we have the following transaction, where 15 USD is being exchanged for 10 GBP:

 .. image:: resources/ungrouped-tx.png